![]() |

 Persian Poetry Translations: A series of books featuring English (or other languages) translations of classical and contemporary Persian poets.

-Anthology of Iranian Fiction: Collections of short stories or novels from Iranian authors, translated into multiple languages.
+Anthology of Iranian Fiction: Collections of short stories or novels from Persian authors, translated into multiple languages.

 Persian Literature in Translation: A journal or series dedicated to translating and publishing Persian literary works into other languages.